 Indeed even from my own first visit here in 2007 compared to today I can see a substantial difference.
 The city is simply not the same.
 Kathmandu is wavering …

-Yes for a first timer it still might hold some charm.
-But if you saw it before it was a very different place.
+Yes, for a first timer it still holds some charm.
+But if you saw it before, then it is a very different place today.

-The idea of living in the Kathmandu of 10 or more years ago simply doesn’t hold true anymore.
+The idea of living in the Kathmandu of ten or more years ago simply doesn’t hold true anymore.